gipi/blog/posts/experiments-around-fault-injection.md

 ![](/images/side-channels/constant-time-0th-hamming-zoom.png)

+This is interesting: we have a way to see **when** our input is used in the computation; in the graph above I overlayed the instructions but obviously in general this is not possible, however this temporal information instead is available via power analysis.
+This is akin to **taint analysis** done in security research were the software is analyzed to find how the user input can "propagate" and impact execution, take a look at [libdft](https://www.cs.columbia.edu/~vpk/research/libdft/) for example.
+But this out of scope (for now :P).

-Now I want to try something new: remember the stuff above about the ``xor``? in this case I want to try to find for each sample the element which xor creates the most correlated relation.
+Now I want to try something new: remember the stuff above about the Hamming distance and the ``xor`` operation? in this case I want to try to find for each sample the element which xor creates the most correlated relation with respect to the input.
 And something interesting come out: obviously the majority of samples have no correlation with nothing, in a couple of points there is correlation with the input bytes but specific samples (corresponding to the instruction ``ld r25, Z+``, i.e. the instruction loading the hardcoded